equal8888/JSONtool/readme.md

 # JSONTool...
 I guess 🤔

-Again having hard time naming my projects. 😄
+Again having hard time naming my projects. 😄 This app is bullshit

-what it does is to type stuff and see it as a auto formatted JSON && Json+Base64 file format.
-Also can be previewed/seen on live-action inside the website with the help of pythonflask (Post method). please remember that POST is NOT idempotent method.
+what you can do is to type stuff and see it as a auto formatted JSON && Json+Base64 file format (only data type string) Also can be previewed/seen on live-action inside the website with the help of pythonflask (Post method). please remember that POST is NOT idempotent method.
 <br>
 <br>
 <img src="https://drive.google.com/uc?id=1ItYCaQdHqfrqPeEN9-0cHpXtSsKFW0cL" width="auto" height="200"/>